 At Cire Community School we do things differently.

-The curriculum is designed to engage students in their learning while maintaining a strong emphasis on key literacy, numeracy and ICT (Information and Communication Technology) skills.
+The curriculum is designed to engage students in their learning while maintaining a strong emphasis on key literacy, numeracy, Work Related Skills (WRS) and Personel Development Skills (PDS).
 Integrated units of work and a project-based learning approach allow students to explore their interests and passions and engage with their community.

 We focus on hands-on learning experiences, building partnerships with the local community and providing opportunities for interaction with the natural surroundings.
 Community partnerships enable students to access unique, authentic and interesting learning that also help develop social, interpersonal, work-related skills and a sense of connection to community.